Or, how to look awfully clever in front of your boss.

 The Impact of a risk-based approach to calibration – a 42% saving in calibrations

-LotusWorks has implemented this Calibration Optimization Program with a couple of blue-chip Pharma and Biotech companies and the results are very clear.
+LotusWorks has implemented this Calibration Optimisation Programme with a couple of blue-chip Pharma and Biotech companies and the results are very clear.

-Before deploying LotusWorks’ Calibration Optimization Program, this client was conducting 10,500 calibrations annually.
+Prior to deploying LotusWorks’ Calibration Optimisation Programme, this client was conducting 10,500 calibrations annually.
 This number fell by 4,400 once we had completed our analysis and run through the process.
 That’s a cost saving of 42%.

-This client specializes in the fermentation, purification and sterile filling of biotech products.
+This client specialises in the fermentation, purification and sterile filling of biotech products.
 It is also involved in the manufacturing of products used in clinical studies worldwide.
-The plant is approximately 30 years old and has about 2900 calibrations per year.
+The plant is approximately 30 years in operation and has approximately 2900 calibrations per year.

-Implementation of the LotusWorks Calibration Optimization Program led to a reduction in the number of instruments classified as critical from 64% to 46%.
+Implementation of the LotusWorks Calibration Optimisation Programme led to a reduction in the number of instruments classified as critical from 64% to 46%.
 The number of annual calibrations was reduced from 2900 to 1400, a 52% reduction.

-The results will vary from operation to operation, obviously.
-Still, these numbers might inform your thinking as to the value such an approach could deliver in your situation.
+The results will vary from operation to operation, obviously, but these are numbers that might inform your thinking as to the value such an approach could deliver in your own situation.

-It may be counterintuitive to think that a cost reduction could be accompanied by a decrease in risk to product quality, patient/operator safety and the environment, but it’s true in this case.
-Our Calibration Optimization program was developed using the ‘International Society for Pharmaceutical Engineers (ISPE) GAMP Good Practice Guide: A Risk-Based Approach to Calibration Management.
-The GAMP guide was produced with a multifaceted agenda, both to represent the regulatory bodies’ current thinking and also to provide some uniformity across the industry.
+It may be counterintuitive to think that a reduction in cost could be accompanied by a reduction in risk to product quality, patient/operator safety and the environment, but it’s true in this case.
+Our Calibration Optimization program was developed using the ‘International Society for Pharmaceutical Engineers (ISPE) GAMP Good Practice Guide: A Risk Based Approach to Calibration Management’.
+The GAMP guide was produced with a multifaceted agenda; both to represent the regulatory bodies’ current thinking and also to provide some uniformity across the industry.

 Further benefits include a corresponding increase in equipment availability.

-How is this different to how my existing calibration program was created?
+How is this different to how my existing calibration programme was created?

-In very many cases, calibration programs are constructed by experienced engineers auditing the instruments, thinking about their role in the process and GU estimating, based on their experience, how often a particular device should be calibrated.
+In very many cases, calibration programmes are constructed by experienced engineers auditing the instruments, thinking about their role in the process and guestimating, based on their experience how often a particular instrument should be calibrated.
 Human nature dictates that they are going to err on the side of caution because they don’t want any blowback coming their way if an issue arises down the line.
-And let’s face it, that’s not efficient.
-The Calibration Optimization Program approach is far more scientific and uses historical data analysis and an algorithm to eliminate waste and risk.
+And let’s face it, that’s just not efficient.
+The Calibration Optimisation Programme approach is far more scientific and uses historical data analysis and an algorithm to eliminate waste and risk.

 My advice?
-Remember Darwin – value life and don’t waste another hour of it – call LotusWorks now, and ask for more information on our Calibration Optimization Program.
-Let’s see how we can help your organization become fitter.
+Remember Darwin – value life and don’t waste another hour of it – call LotusWorks now, ask for more information on our Calibration Optimisation Programme.
+Let’s see how we can help your organisation become fitter.

 For more information on the LotusWorks calibration service offering, visit our sectors page here.